 Is weight gain or weight loss a side effect of Januvia?

-In clinical trials, neither weight gain nor weight loss were reported as side effects of Januvia.
+In clinical trials, neither weight gain nor weight loss was reported as a side effect of Januvia.

 But unusually fast weight gain may be a sign of more severe side effects from Januvia.
 These may include heart failure or kidney problems.
 If you notice a sudden increase in your weight, call your doctor right away.